swes92/gdelt-crawler/README.md

 - **Control CSV**: Contains metrics such as the number of entries, matched entries, and match percentage for each date, named as 'start_date - end_date - control.csv'.

 ### Log Files and Metrics
 A log file named 'gd_crawler_log.txt' is created to record processing information and errors encountered during execution.
 Metrics such as processing time, progress, and errors are logged for each date processed.
+By being able to track the progress and have the .csv saved after each day, it is possible to restart the process in case of errors or with the download.
+To do so, simply create a new query with an adjusted timeframe and merge the two .csv-files later manually.

 ## Acknowledgement
 This GDELT Crawler utilizes the gdeltPyR module developed by [linwoodc3](https://github.com/linwoodc3).